jianxunbak/Assignment-3.14/lesson.md

 How do we test a REST Controller?
 Spring provides a library called `MockMvc` that allows us to mock HTTP requests and responses.
 We can use MockMvc to test our REST Controller.

 Let's create a `CustomerControllerTest.java` in the corresponding test folder.

+We need to annotate it first with `@SpringBootTest`, which will load the Spring application context.
+This will allow us to test the controller as if it is running in a real Spring application because it will load all the beans and configurations.

+We also need to annotate it with `@AutoConfigureMockMvc`, which will autowire the `MockMvc` object.
+This object is used to perform the HTTP requests.

 ### Test Get Customer